-Chau Q. Khuong is a biotech entrepreneur and venture capital investor.
-He is currently a venture partner at OrbiMed Advisors, a global healthcare-dedicated investment firm with over $15 billion in assets under management.
+Chau Q. Khuong has been a member of our Board of Directors since 2016.
+Mr. Khuong is a biotech entrepreneur and venture capital investor.
+From 2003 until 2021, he worked at OrbiMed Advisors, a global healthcare-dedicated investment firm, where he was a Partner and member of the investment committee for the OrbiMed venture capital funds.
 Over the past two decades, he has been an active lead investor in innovative drug development and medical device enterprises across all stages and therapeutic areas including oncology, infectious diseases, ophthalmology, gene therapy and gene editing.

 John L. Lahey, PhD